mikaoshea/mikaoshea/README.md

 ### Hi there 👋

 - 🌱 I'm a first-year PhD student in the Ecology and Evolutionary Biology Department at Tulane University
 - 🦇 I study bats!
-Particularly interested in how host-pathogen coevolution may have shaped bat antiviral immunity
+Particularly interested in how host-pathogen coevolution has shaped bat antiviral immunity 🦠

 <!--